-This IC backplane is designed for monochrome operation.
+The IC backplane is designed for color and monochrome operation.
 In monochrome mode, a single 10-bit input port is used, and a single 10-bit data path is used internally to minimize power consumption.
 A demultiplexer switch applies the single data to the three columns that make up the pixel.
 The other two data channels are powered down.